ganeshutah/Jove/README_colab.md

      notebooks that you save.
 Further save/load options on Google Drive or Github is available.

+  9. Handy commands:

+     a.
+Tools -> Command Palette -> Clear [ brings up clear all outputs ]

+     b.
+Intellisense-like popping up of functions already loaded

+     	i.
+Just type "dfa" in an empty cell, and it brings up all commands that carry the substring "dfa" in them

 Further notes on colab will be provided in due course.